TikTalk: A Video-Based Dialogue Dataset for Multi-Modal Chitchat in Real World: Related Work

 \subsection{Multi-modal Dialogue Datasets}

-Dialogue is a long-standing domain of research interest to NLP, speech and computer vision communities.
-Many textual dialogue datasets are available~\cite{sordoni2015neural, wu2016sequential, lison2016opensubtitles2016, zhang2018personalizing, dziri2018augmenting, wang2020large}.
-Also there have been efforts to introduce multi-modal information into dialogue datasets to facilitate the research on multi-modal dialogues.
-We summarize the main characteristics of the different multi-modal dialogue datasets in Table~\ref{tab:dataset_comparison}.
+Dialogue has been a subject of research interest for NLP community for many years.
+Many textual dialogue datasets are available~\cite{sordoni2015neural, lison2016opensubtitles2016, wu2017sequential, zhang2018personalizing, dziri2019augmenting, wang2020large}.
+There have been attempts to introduce multi-modal information into dialogue datasets.
+We summarize main multi-modal dialogue datasets and their characteristics in Table~\ref{tab:dataset_comparison}.

-Several datasets ~\cite{das2017visual, de2017guesswhat} are for addressing image-based multi-turn question answering tasks.
-The Q\&As of AVSD~\cite{alamri2019audio} are derived from audio visual scenes.
-These datasets manually create question-and-answer pairs to measure models' performance on objective perception for given multi-modal information, rather than our dataset focused daily dialogues.

-Some works use crowdsourcing or collect comment-reply pairs from social media to generate image-based dialogue corpora.
-IGC ~\cite{mostafazadeh2017image} and Image-Chat~\cite{shuster2020image} ask crowd-workers to talk about given images and related topics with explicit guidelines.
-In most cases, these utterances are highly image-dependent and expensive to build.
-MMChat~\cite{zheng2021mmchat} and MMDialog~\cite{feng2022mmdialog} collect images and dialogues from social media platforms.
+Some datasets ~\cite{das2017visual,de2017guesswhat, alamri2019audio} aim to address multi-turn Q\&A tasks.
+They are created with the purpose of measuring models performance on objective perception for given multi-modal information.
+Some studies use crowdsourcing, textual dialogue datasets, or collect comment-reply pairs from social media to construct image-based dialogue corpora.
+IGC~\cite{mostafazadeh2017image} and Image-Chat~\cite{shuster2020image} ask crowd-workers to talk about given images and related topics with explicit guidelines.
+In most cases, these utterances are highly image-dependent.
+PhotoChat~\cite{zang2021photochat} simulates a conversation scenario of photo sharing.
+MMDD~\cite{lee2021constructing} and DialogCC~\cite{lee2022dialogcc} attempt to align textual dialogue datasets and image caption datasets.
+MMChat~\cite{zheng2022mmchat} and MMDialog~\cite{feng2022mmdialog} collect images and dialogues from social media.
 MMDialog may contain images in both context and responses.
-Compared to these kinds of works, our dataset is grounded to a video containing temporal vision, audio, and text information, rather than static images.
+Compared to these works, our dialogues are based on videos containing rich temporal multi-modal information, rather than static images.

-Some video based dialogue datasets are from movies or TV shows.
-OpenViDial datasets ~\cite{meng2020openvidial, wang2021openvidial} extract dialogues from movies and TVs and use the corresponding screenshots as visual context.
-However, lines of characters are designed to drive plots and have some artistic nature.
-M$^3$ED~\cite{zhao2022m3ed} is a video-based emotional dialogue dataset from TVs.
-It selects videos with distinct facial expressions and voices for the emotion prediction in each utterance.
-In this paper, manual labeling results show that the dialogues from this kind of source are less grounded to vision information.

-Some other works aim to generate comments upon a moment of a long video~\cite{ma2019livebot, wang2020videoic}, which focuses on video understanding rather than dialogues.
-Some works construct multi-modal dialogues by retrieving images with texts ~\cite{lee2021constructing, liang2021maria}; however, such dialogues are generated by users without considering multi-modal context and thus they are not appropriate to be regarded as typical real-world multi-modal dialogues.
-In contrast, our TikTalk dataset collect comment-reply pairs from short videos platform where users chat with each other after watching the videos, which is more natural real-world dialogues with multi-modal context.